filecoin-project/specs/README.md

 ![Alt text](graph.dot "Graph title")
 ```

-> the alt text as title is used as the title where it is not provided.
+> The alt text is used as the title if not provided.

 ## Links